Mericam/exposure-fusion/README.md

   Tom Mertens, Jan Kautz and Frank Van Reeth
   In Computer Graphics Forum, 28 (1) 161 - 171, 2009

-This code was originally written by Tom Mertens at Hasselt University, August 2007 Uploaded to GitHub in February 2015 tom.mertens@gmail.com
+This code was originally written by Tom Mertens at Hasselt University, August 2007.

-CONTENTS
+Uploaded to GitHub in February 2015

+Contact: Tom Mertens, tom.mertens@gmail.com

+Contents of this repository:
 Run 'example.m' for demonstration.
 The main routine can be found in 'exposure_fusion.m'.
 More information can be found in the .m-files.